authelia/authelia/docs/security/measures.md

 # only contains a single IP address (the one from the end-user), and not the proxy chain
 # (it is misleading: usually, this is the purpose of this header).

-# failregex rule counts every failed login (wrong username or password) and failed TOTP entry as a failure
+# the failregex rule counts every failed login (wrong username or password) and failed TOTP entry as a failure
-# ignoreregex rule ignores debug, info and warning messages as all authentication failures are flagged as level=error by Authelia
+# the ignoreregex rule ignores debug, info and warning messages as all authentication failures are flagged as level=error by Authelia
-# adding the commented line below to the failregex filter would also count ever ban (as a result of too many failed logins as a failure)
-# ^.* is banned until .*remote_ip=<HOST> stack.*

 [Definition]
 failregex = ^.*Error while checking password for.*remote_ip=<HOST> stack.*